Grifthegnome/OutlawMod/mods/trailmod/README.txt

 cobLoseGrassTouchCount		   Example: 1    //The number of touches it takes for cob to lose one level of grass.
 (It never evolves into anything, but foot traffic will wear the grass off the block) peatLoseGrassTouchCount		   Example: 1    //The number of touches it takes for grassy peat to become bare peat.
 (It never evolves into anything, but foot traffic will wear the grass off the block) clayLoseGrassTouchCount		   Example: 1    //The number of touches it takes for grassy clay to become bare clay.
 (It never evolves into anything, but foot traffic will wear the grass off the block)

+MINIMUM CREATURE HULL SIZE REQUIRED FOR TRAMPLING minEntityHullSizeToTrampleX        Example: 0.5  //The minimum size of a creature's X (Horizontal) collision hull size required for a creature to trample grass and foliage. minEntityHullSizeToTrampleY        Example: 0.75 //The minimum size of a creature's Y (Vertical) collision hull size required for a creature to trample grass and foliage.